 The other early believers were: cousin Ali, Mohammed's slave Zayd, and finally Abu Bakr, a wealthy Qurayshi trader.
 Whatever the cause, at some point Mohammed started preaching against the kahins and for restoring an egalitarian society.
 More importantly, Mohammed adopted the view that Allah was not only the lord of Mecca, but the only god that Mecca should worship.

+In 624 his followers carried out the first raid against the Meccans, followed by violent persecution of the Jews of Medina.
+From this point on there is no question that Mohammed's creation was a militaristic religion.
 After the first bloody battle, Mohammed also introduced a stricter form of patrilinear society in which women could not marry more than one man.
 Polygyny was accepted, probably to save the ummah after the war with the Quraysh (hundreds of widows and orphans) but it was now limited to four wives.
-Nonetheless, Mohammed married nine women in Medina, including nine year-old Aisha (probably reflecting the old tradition that the power of a shaykh was proportional to his harem).
+Nonetheless, Mohammed married nine women in Medina (probably reflecting the old tradition that the power of a shaykh was proportional to his harem).

-Mohammed died after conquering Mecca.
+Mohammed died after conquering Mecca in 630 and his armies were already on the way to conquer the whole of Arabia.
+Just before dying in 632 he delivered the declaration of war against the Christian and Zoroastrian empires (the Byzantine and Iranian empires).
 He was surprisingly generous with the Quraysh who had tried to assassinate him, leaving them pretty much in power.
 This was possibly a compromise reached by the two parties.

 At Mohammed's death there was no Islam.
 Mohammed had simply created a social reform movement and a small kingdom.
 He had not created a body of religious beliefs and rituals.